a-lexwein/weblog/content/about.md

 title: "About"
 ---

 I'm Alex Wein.
-I'm currently looking for a data job in San Francisco.
+I work as a data engineer in San Francisco.
 Here are a few things I'm nerdy about:

 - R's Tidyverse
 - Data Visualization